Frequently Asked Questions

 How do I participate in Sutton Power Choice?

-If you open a new electricity account in Sutton with National Grid, you do not need to do anything to participate in Sutton Power Choice.
-All National Grid Basic Service customers will be automatically enrolled in the program within a few months of opening the account.
-You will receive a notification letter in the mail prior to being enrolled, and you will be able to opt out of the program before enrollment if you wish.
+If you open a new National Grid electricity account in Sutton, you do not need to do anything to participate in Sutton Power Choice.
+All National Grid Basic Service customers will be eligible for automatic enrollment in the program within a few months of opening their account.
+Before being automatically enrolled, you will receive a notice in the mail from the Town with program details, including how to opt out of the program before enrollment if you do not wish to participate.

 Can I leave, or opt out of, the program and re-enroll?